Trip Overview of Annapurna Base Camp Trek

 Moderate level of trekking

-Despite being the 10th highest mountain trekking to Annapurna base camp is not that hard and moderate level of the trek.
+Despite being the 10th highest mountain trekking to Annapurna base camp is not the that hard and moderate level of the trek.
 You do not need to attend any advanced level training.
 However, physical training and hiking experience would help you to ease the trek.
 But you need to be physically and mentally fit for trekking this place.
-People of any age can trek to Annapurna base camp as long as they are fit and healthy.
+People of any age can trek to Annapurna base camp trek as long as they are fit and healthy.
 In comparison to other trekking places, the Annapurna base camp trek is at a lower risk of altitude sickness.
 Though the route is somehow uphill and downhill, this trek is doable and not that hard to walk.

 Packing for the trek before trekking is very important.
 During trekking, any long-distance trek your feet are the most important part of your body so taking good care of your feet while trekking is mus.
-The route to Annapurna base camp is very rocky and hard to walk.
+The route to Annapurna base camp trek is very rocky and hard to walk.
 So you will need to have a pair of trekking boots for this trek.
 Another important thing that you will need to have before trekking to Annapurna base camp trek is water purifying tablets and water bottles.
 Keeping your body hydrated is very important and drinking tap water is not safe so you should carry purifying tablets is necessary.
 Along with these things some cash, a waterproof down jacket, and sleeping bags are some gear that you will need to have before trekking.

 The Annapurna base camp trek is a moderate grade trek so you need to have the proper equipment to succeed this trip.